pbatard/Mosby/README.md

    With its default settings, this application can fully remedy that.
-5. OS manufacturers, such as Microsoft, have long taken a very user-adverse stance against the ability of individuals to ultimately be in control the UEFI boot signing process, by, to name just a few instances, using fake rethoric against some software licenses in order to arbitrarily deny common Linux bootloaders such as GRUB from being Secure Boot signed, trying to lock down hardware so that Secure Boot could not ever been disabled by the user, making a two-tier version of Secure Boot signatures with one exclusive tier for Windows
+5. OS manufacturers, such as Microsoft, have long taken a very user-adverse stance against the ability of individuals to ultimately be in control the UEFI boot signing process, by, to name just a few instances, using fake rhetoric against some software licenses in order to arbitrarily deny common Linux bootloaders such as GRUB from being Secure Boot signed, trying to lock down hardware so that Secure Boot could not ever been disabled by the user, making a two-tier version of Secure Boot signatures with one exclusive tier for Windows